astro/microvm.nix/doc/src/intro.md

 Virtual machines on the other hand run their own OS kernel, reducing the attack surface to the hypervisor and its device drivers.
-The resource usage however incurs some overhead when compared with containers, with memory alloction being especially inflexible.
+The resource usage however incurs some overhead when compared with containers, with memory allocation being especially inflexible.

 **microvm.nix** ships an additional security feature: the root filesystem is a read-only squashfs that includes only the binaries of